Bancadia/bancadia-mcp/README.md

 3. `POST /` with `method: "tools/call"` — session **and** `Authorization: Bearer <token>` required.
 Per-token sliding-window rate limiting applies (`X-RateLimit-*` response headers on both success and 429).

 Responses are plain JSON by default, or Server-Sent Events if the request's `Accept` header includes `text/event-stream`.

+For production use, obtain a bearer token from the [Bancadia developer portal](https://bancadia.com/developer/signup) — see [bancadia.com/docs](https://bancadia.com/docs) for full API documentation.

 ## Available tools